-Final Determination: Your final determination requires a subjective balancing of each of the four factors.
+Your determination requires a subjective balancing of each of the four factors.
 You may find that some factors are more significant than others under the particular circumstances or that certain factors impact others.
 If you determine that the fair use defense applies to your intended use, briefly explain how you have arrived at this conclusion in the box below.
 Please note that the University appreciates that fair use assessment is not an exact science and requires only that you make a good faith determination.

-Describe details regarding your final determination :
+Describe details regarding your final determination:

 If you determine that your intended use does not constitute fair use, then permission of the copyright holder is required to use the work.
 Keep in mind, however, that you do have alternatives.
-You might reevaluate your proposed use and/or consider using a smaller portion of the material, paraphrasing the material, or limiting access to the material to adjust the fair use analysis outcome.
-If your use requires displaying performances of copyrighted works online for distance learning purposes, your contemplated use may be permissible under the TEACH Act, which provides copyright exemptions independent of fair use.
-Please consult the University's Guidelines for the TEACH Act for guidance on invoking the TEACH Act.
+You might reevaluate your proposed use and/or consider using a smaller portion or composite portions of materials to adjust the fair use analysis outcome.
+You can also link to the material, or find a substitute, if these options are available.
+If your use requires displaying performances of copyrighted works online for distance learning purposes, the use may be permissible under the TEACH Act, enacted in November 2002 as an amendment to the U.S. Copyright Act, which provides copyright exemptions independent of fair use.
+Please consult the University's TEACH Act Guidelines for guidance on invoking the TEACH Act.